-- Data formats vary across platforms, so data files created on platform "X" may not be usable on platform "Y." - Binary data formats: different platforms use different bit patterns to represent numbers (and possibly characters). - Text formats: different platforms use different mechanisms to represent "lines" in text files. - > Usually a "line terminator character sequence" indicates endof-line. - We say two platforms have "compatible" binary or text formats if they use the same binary or text data representations. - We say that a file is "native" if its format is that used on the computer being used by you.
+- Data formats vary across platforms, so data files created on platform "X" may not be usable on platform "Y." - Binary formats: different platforms use different bit patterns to represent numbers (and possibly characters). - Text formats: different platforms use different mechanisms to represent "lines" in text files. - > Usually a "line terminator character sequence" indicates endof-line. - We say two platforms have "compatible" binary or text formats if they use the same binary or text data representations. - We say that a file is "native" if its format is the same as that used on the computer you are using.